firefish111/dusk/README.md

 # dusk

-A package manager for @DynamicSquid's Language Night.
+The Night package manager.
+It provides a seemless interface for configuring and managing packages.

+---

 Written in GoLang.
 # commands
 `dusk add x` to install x